blaylockbk/Herbie/docs/user_guide/extend.rst

 Herbie can be extended to download additional types of model data from the internet.
 The requirements are:

-- The model data must exists on an http server.
+- The model data must exist on an http server.
 - File names must be predictable (i.e., consistent naming with date, model name, forecast lead time, product, etc.)
 - Subetting of a GRIB2 file requires an index or inventory file

 Parts of a Herbie Template Class
 --------------------------------

-As an example of what a template class looks like, look at the heavily-commented `hrrr.py template <https://github.com/blaylockbk/Herbie/blob/main/herbie/models/hrrr.py>`_.
+As an example of what a template class looks like, look at the heavily commented `hrrr.py template <https://github.com/blaylockbk/Herbie/blob/main/herbie/models/hrrr.py>`_.

 The model class template function must include the properties